 This toothache remedy is a little less conventional, but it works!
 Most people don’t know that vanilla extract contains alcohol that helps numb the pain while killing off bacteria in the infected area.
 The antioxidant properties of vanilla extract also help your gums and teeth heal from the infection that’s been causing your pain.
 If you opt for this method of soothing your toothache, use a cotton swab or Q-tip to apply a small dab of the extract directly to your aching tooth or teeth.
 Repeat as often as needed throughout the day.

 There is no reason you should be living with tooth pain.
 Only the dental experts at Dobson Ranch Dental Care can help with severe pain.
 You may need a root canal, restorative dentistry, or even emergency dental care to help relieve your pain.
-If you’re in the Mesa, AZ, area, contact us today at (480) 838-8558.
+If you’re in the Mesa, AZ, area, contact dentist in Mesa, AZ today at (480) 838-8558.